School is starting and that means so are sports practices.

 1 quart of filtered water

-3 Tbs high quality fruit concentrate (we like the pomegranate flavor from Whole Foods)
+3 Tbs high quality fruit concentrate (we like the

 2 tsp high quality powdered electrolytes or 1 tsp sea salt